mikesimms345/zta_project/README.md

 .venv-inference/bin/python -m zta
 ```

-The first command prompts for a password (minimum 12 characters).
+The first command prompts for a password.
 Open
 http://127.0.0.1:8083, sign in, and select **Start camera check**.
 Allow camera
 access in the browser.
 Microphone access is not requested.